Mile High

 What readers want when they search for books like Mile High

-You want workplace romance with genuine forced proximity.
-Not just same office building, but same confined space for hours with nowhere to retreat.
+You want workplace romance with genuine forced proximity—same confined space for hours with nowhere to retreat, beyond just sharing an office building.
 Where professional boundaries and personal attraction war with each other every single shift.

 You're drawn to grumpy-sunshine dynamics that go deeper than surface personality.
 Where grumpy is protecting something and sunshine is maintaining something, and both approaches to the world have valid reasons.
 Characters who challenge each other simply by existing exactly as they are.